brendobrendo/personalized_frameworks/customer_relationship_framework.md

 **Key Questions to Ask:**
 - "What’s most important to you about [topic]?"
-- "What would success look like for you here?"
 - "Can you tell me more about what led you to think about this today?"

 **Mindset Reminder:**